- Results & Reports

 - True Speed

 - measuring data quality

-Hail storms bring about some of the most unpredictable weather patterns, as well as the most damage to aircraft.
-MRO teams need to quickly and accurately evaluate the impact to reduce downtime and increase ROI from repairs.
-GOM solutions combine full-field data with robust versatility to capture data in any condition (indoor and outdoor) while maintaining global accuracy.
+Hailstorms are very unpredictable weather patterns, as well as the most damaging to aircraft.
+MRO teams need to quickly and accurately evaluate the impact damage to reduce downtime and increase ROI from repairs.
+GOM solutions combine full-field data with robust versatility to capture data in most condition while maintaining global accuracy.